markkusuominen/bachata-updates/README.md

 This repository separates content from code to enable:

 1. **Easy Content Updates**: Update the "What's New" page without code deployments
-2. **Translator Collaboration**: Provide a structured way for independent translators to contribute
-3. **Version History**: Track changes to content over time using Git
+2. **Version History**: Track changes to content over time using Git
-4. **Content Review**: Use GitHub's pull request system for content review
+3. **Simplified Management**: Maintain content independently from application code

 ## For Contributors